CAN bus: Physical organization

 CAN is a multi-master serial bus standard for connecting electronic control units (ECUs) also known as nodes (automotive electronics is a major application domain).
-Two or more nodes are required on the CAN network to communicate.
+Two or more nodes are required on the CAN bus to communicate.
 A node may interface to devices from simple digital logic e.g. PLD, via FPGA up to an embedded computer running extensive software.
-Such a computer may also be a gateway allowing a general purpose computer (like a laptop) to communicate over a USB or Ethernet port to the devices on a CAN network.
+Such a computer may also be a gateway allowing a general-purpose computer (like a laptop) to communicate over a USB or Ethernet port to the devices on a CAN bus.

-All nodes are connected to each other through a physically conventional two wire bus.
+All nodes are connected to each other through a physically conventional two-wire bus.
 The wires are a twisted pair with a 120 Ω (nominal) characteristic impedance.

 This bus uses differential wired-AND signals.
 Two signals, CAN high (CANH) and CAN low (CANL) are either driven to a "dominant" state with CANH > CANL, or not driven and pulled by passive resistors to a "recessive" state with CANH ≤ CANL.
 A 0 data bit encodes a dominant state, while a 1 data bit encodes a recessive state, supporting a wired-AND convention, which gives nodes with lower ID numbers priority on the bus.